Tax on property income in Spain

 In addition, nonresidents must pay an annual registration fee to the Chamber of Commerce, Industry and Navigation.
 The surcharge is levied at progressive rates from 0.75% (for income up to €60,101.21) to 0.01% (for income over €24,040,484.18).
 The surcharge is deductible for income tax purposes.

 Nonresidents selling their Spanish property have to pay capital gains tax.
 The capital gain or loss on property sale is computed as, transfer price less acquisition cost (acquisition price and related expenses) and less appropriate minimum depreciation.
 The acquisition cost is indexed by applying a coefficient published annually by the Budgetary Laws, based on the year of acquisition.

-Capital gains derived by nonresidents are taxed at a flat rate of 19% for 2015.
+Capital gains derived by nonresidents are taxed at a flat rate of 19%.

 For properties acquired before 31 December 1994 but later than 31 December 1986, inflation relief is given.
 The gain is, then, reduced by 11.1% for each year or part of a year, the property was owned before 31 December 1994.

 Three percent (3%) of the capital gains must be withheld and paid by the buyer to the Spanish tax authorities.
 However, the buyer of Spanish property from the nonresidents need not withhold 3% of the capital gains if the nonresidents have owned the property before 31 December 1996, without improving it for more than 10 years (as indicated in the notarized deed of sale), or the property was contributed to the capital of a Spanish company.

 Urban Land Appreciation Tax (Impuesto sobre el Incremento de Valor de los Terrenos de Naturaleza Urbana, IIVTU)

 Nonresidents have to pay this tax on the increase in the value of the urban land in case they sell it.